signalapp/Signal-Desktop/CONTRIBUTING.md

 empty application.
 But you can use the information from your production install of Signal Desktop to populate your testing application!

+First, exit both production and development apps (In macOS - literally quit the apps).
-First, find your application data:
+Second, find your application data:

 - macOS: `~/Library/Application Support/Signal`
 - Linux: `~/.config/Signal`
 - Windows 10: `C:\Users\<YourName>\AppData\Roaming\Signal`

-Now make a copy of this production data directory in the same place, and call it `Signal-development`.
+Now make a copy of this production data directory in the same directory (a sibling of the Signal directory), and call it `Signal-development`.
 Now start up the development version of the app as normal, and you'll see all of your contacts and messages!

 You'll notice a prompt to re-link, because your production credentials won't work on